 "Book, Line, & Thinkers" offers 5th grade students a unique educational fishing field trip that directly supports science and math standards taught in the classroom.
 This immersive experience reinforces academic lessons while creating lasting memories.

-Partnering with experienced local charter captains in Crystal River and Homosassa, students embark on guided trips to local springs such as Homosassa or King Bay.
+Partnering with experienced local charter captains in Crystal River and Homosassa, students embark on guided trips to local springs such as Homosassa or Kings Bay.
 Here, they observe native wildlife and vegetation, learn to pull crab traps, practice fishing skills, and engage in inquiry-based learning about the local ecosystem.

 After the trip, students rotate through interactive educational stations at one of three Learning Centers — the Florida Cracker Riverside Resort, the Crystal River National Wildlife Refuge, or the Plantation Hotel.
 Topics include the water cycle, weathering and erosion, restoration efforts of local springs, and wildlife education with animals from the Wildlife Park.